How To Use Incentives With Retail Employees The Right Way

 What will success look like?
 What could go wrong?

-Why do you use incentives to begin with?
+1. Why do you use incentives, to begin with?
 To drive sales.
 The easiest and best way to sell all of your merchandise is with retail sales training.
 No matter what the cost, it pays back with every purchase.
-When you incent salespeople for adding-on after they’ve been through your retail sales training, you are more likely to get the lift in sales and lift in customer service because you’ve taught them how to do it.
+When you incentivize salespeople to add on after they’ve been through your retail sales training, you are more likely to get the lift in sales and customer service because you’ve taught them how to do it.

-Set tight guard rails.
-You need to know exactly what they can and can’t do.
-For example, if an incentive is on furniture but there is a line of furniture you already allow them to discount a certain percentage, you need to make certain they can’t get incented for selling a razor-thin margin chair.
+2. Set tight guard rails.
+You need to know precisely what they can and can’t do.
+For example, if an incentive is on furniture, but there is a line of furniture you already allow them to discount a certain percentage, you must ensure they can’t get incented for selling a razor-thin margin chair.

-Monitor.
-Leaving incentives open for too long becomes an entitlement and they stop working.
-Either that or they stop working in the manner you expected because employees have learned all the work-arounds and texted them to each other.
-For that reason, keep the time period short.
+3. Monitor.
+Leaving incentives open for too long becomes an entitlement, and they stop working.
+Either that or they stop working in the manner you expected because employees have learned all the workarounds and texted them to each other.
+For that reason, keep the time short.
 If you want to go for a month or a quarter, you must monitor every week and feel free to discontinue at any time when you discover abuse.

-Think like a bad employee to see how it can be abused or hijacked.
-Many times you just come up with a contest thinking of the prizes or incentives.
-The most important step is in thinking like that rotten apple that could ruin the whole thing.
+4. Think like a bad employee to see how it can be abused or hijacked.
+You often just create a contest thinking of the prizes or incentives.
+The most crucial step is to think like that rotten apple that could ruin the whole thing.
 What are the loopholes?
 How could I get around this and still get the prize?
 Have an employee brainstorm with you about how other employees might abuse the program.

-Don't incent the deals.
-You usually incent to get the higher-priced merchandise that needs a bit more explanation, a bit more excitement, a bit more time.
+5. Don't incent the deals.
+You usually incent to get the higher-priced merchandise that needs a bit more explanation, excitement, and time.
 You create a deal to move merchandise.
 Don’t confuse the two.

 In Sum

-Using incentives can be like adding a spark to gasoline and therefore drive sales, or they can be like adding fuel to a simmering fire of employees who feel underappreciated and therefore look to milk you for all you’re worth.
+Using incentives can be like adding a spark to gasoline and driving sales.
+It can be like adding fuel to a simmering fire of employees who feel underappreciated and, therefore, look to milk you for all you’re worth.
 That rogue cowboy culture leaves your brand on shaky ground.

-When you train your employees to present your products and services ethically through a process that helps shoppers treat themselves and get more from their lives, you’ll build a strong brand.
+You'll build a strong brand when you train your employees to present your products and services ethically through a process that helps shoppers treat themselves and get more from their lives.
 As they master their selling skills, the fun and reward will come from doing a better and better job at doing it.
 Bonusing or incenting them will be a small part of their success, not the only reason they do their job.

-As long as you know why you are using incentives, how you’ll use them, who will get them, and make them equitable and available only for a short term, you can strategically use incentives to help sell your premium merchandise.
+As long as you know why you are using incentives, how you’ll use them, who will get them, and how to make them equitable and available only for the short term, you can strategically use incentives to help sell your premium merchandise.

 But the Wells Fargo lesson should always be kept top of mind.

-A misstep in how you use incentives can damage your brand ... and the trust of the consumer forever.
+A misstep in using incentives can damage your brand ... and the consumer's trust forever.